DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-21-http-interceptor.md

 <br>
 <br>

 Now, imagine we had many API calls to this server across many different services.
 Each one would need to get the appropriate URL and token.
 That's a lot of duplicate logic.
-Instead, we will intercept the request and add in the duplicate logic there.
+Instead, we will intercept the request and add in the duplicate logic there in a single place.

-In  `http-interceptor.service.ts`, add this code before the response interceptor and our `getHostLocation()` and `getToken()` methods as well:
+In  `http-interceptor.service.ts`, add this code before the response interceptor.
+Also move our `getHostLocation()` and `getToken()` methods as well:

 ```typescript
 console.log('request=', request.url);